UtilitechAS/amsreader-firmware/README.md

-# AMS <-> MQTT Bridge
+# AMS MQTT Bridge
-Orignally designed and coded by [@roarfred](https://github.com/roarfred), see the original repo at [roarfred/AmsToMqttBridge](https://github.com/roarfred/AmsToMqttBridge)

-This repository contains the code and schematics necessary to build a device to receive and convert data from AMS electrical meters installed in Norway.
-The code can be used on both ESP8266 and ESP32, both as custom build devices or built from readily available development modules.
-It reads data from the HAN port of the meter and sends this to a configured MQTT bus.

-There is a web interface available on runtime, showing meter data in real time.
+This code is designed to decode data from electric smart meters installed in many countries in Europe these days.
+The data is presented in a graphical web interface and can also send the data to a MQTT broker which makes it suitable for home automation project.
+Originally it was only designed to work with Norwegian meters, but has since been adapter to read any IEC-62056-7-5 or IEC-62056-21 compliant meters.

+Later development have added Energy usage graph for both day and month, as well as future energy price.
+The code can run on any ESP8266 or ESP32 hardware which you can read more about in the [WiKi](https://github.com/gskjold/AmsToMqttBridge/wiki).
+If you don't have the knowledge to set up a ESP device yourself, have a look at the shop at [amsleser.no](https://amsleser.no/).

 <img src="webui.jpg">

-## Setting up your device
 Go to the [WiKi](https://github.com/gskjold/AmsToMqttBridge/wiki) for information on how to get your own device!
+And find the latest prebuilt firmware file at the [release section](https://github.com/gskjold/AmsToMqttBridge/releases).

 ## Building this project with PlatformIO
 To build this project, you need [PlatformIO](https://platformio.org/) installed.